srajankharvi/Future-Map/README.md

 ### 4. Deploy
 Vercel will automatically build and deploy your application.

-> **Note:** SQLite data (user accounts) is ephemeral on Vercel serverless — it resets between cold starts.
-MongoDB is used for persistent data (careers, courses, roadmaps, projects).
+> **Note:** All application data, including user accounts, profiles, roadmaps, and projects, is stored in MongoDB Atlas for persistence across serverless cold starts.

 ---